How will the learning and development provision be matched to my child’s needs?

 All teachers use information about the strengths and needs of individual pupils so they can plan the learning within the curriculum to ensure that all pupils are able to make progress.

 Lessons are appropriately differentiated for groups or individuals to enable access to learning and foster greater independence.

-The progress of identified groups of children, including those with SEND, is also closely monitored by the SEND Governor who feeds back at regular Curriculum and Pupil Welfare Governing Body meetings.
+The progress of identified groups of children, including those with SEND, is also closely monitored by the SEND Governor who feeds back at regular Learning and Pupil Welfare Governing Body meetings.